lafranceinsoumise/nuntius/README.md

 # Nuntius

-Nuntius is a newsletter application for Django.
+Nuntius is a newsletter / push notification campaign application for Django.

 Nuntius integrates with your Django project.
 It is very agnostic about your subscribers and subscriber lists models.

-It features [Mosaico](https://mosaico.io/), a drag-and-drop email editor, for sending beautiful emails to your subscribers.
+It features [Mosaico](https://mosaico.io/), a drag-and-drop email editor, for sending beautiful emails to your subscribers and push notification support through Apple Push Notification service (APNs) and Google Cloud Messaging (GCM).

 ## How it works